streiten/sfpc-rtp-vera-molnar/README.md

 - each drawing contains a loop somewhat halfway

 Improvements
+- recode to use polar instead of cartsian base for all of that
 - reconsider the vertice-generation algorithm and apply more constraints to get better results
 - go obejct-oriented